mlahariya/EV-SDG/README.md

 <a id="1">[1]</a>
 Lahariya, Manu and Benoit, Dries and Develder, Chris (2020).
 Defining a Synthetic Data Generator for Realistic Electric Vehicle Charging Sessions.
-Proceedings of the Eleventh ACM International Conference on Future Energy Systems, 406–407.
+Proceedings of the Eleventh ACM International Conference on Future Energy Systems, pp. 406–407.

 <a id="1">[2]</a>
 Lahariya, Manu and Benoit, Dries and Develder, Chris (2020).
-Synthetic data generator for electric vehicle charging sessions: Modeling and evaluation using real-world data Energies 2020, 13
+Synthetic data generator for electric vehicle charging sessions: Modeling and evaluation using real-world data.
+Energies 2020, vol. 13

 #### Citation
 ```